 One school of thought suggested the Minoans simply evolved from local farmers, creating everything in their amazing society themselves.
 The opposing view was that many borrowings were made from older societies in the Eastern Mediterranean — the Egyptians, Phoenicians, Mesopotamians and others.

 Several excellent new discoveries now make it clear who the Minoans were, and how they developed their glittering society.

-An in-depth and people-oriented view of the Minoans is found in Chapters 7 to 10 of the book Phoenician Secrets.
+An in-depth and people-oriented view of the Minoans is found in Chapters 7 to 10 of the book Phoenicians: Lebanon’s Epic Heritage.
 This includes many photographs, frescoes and maps which visually present this beautiful society.

 Among the experts whose work contributed to this exploration are Colin Renfrew, John Cherry, Jeremy Rutter, Martin Bernal, Mary Lefkowitz, Guy Rogers, Patricia Bikai, Glenn Markoe, Lesley Fitton, Martin Nilsson, Clive Gamble, Paul Halstead, Michael Grant, Tjeerd Van Andel, Curtis Runnels, W.A.
 Ward, Keith Branigan, Saul Weinberg, L. Vance Watrous, James Walter Graham, Vivian Davies, Renee Friedman, Herodotus, Thucydides, Jerry Bentley, Herbert Ziegler, Miriam Lichtheim, Maurice Dunand, Sturt Manning, Philip Betancourt, B.J.
 Kemp and R.S.
 Merrillees.

 CLOUD: Who were the Minoans; Minoans and Phoenicians.